Waterfall Enrichment Overview

 No, waterfall enrichment is not CRM enrichment.

-Waterfall enrichment pulls information from Apollo and other third-party data providers to enrich emails and phone numbers for net-new and saved contacts.
-You can select which providers to include and connect these providers natively through Apollo or via an API key.
+Waterfall enrichment pulls information from Apollo and other third-party data sources to enrich emails and phone numbers for net-new and saved contacts.
+You can select which data sources to include and connect these sources natively through Apollo or via an API key.

 CRM enrichment is a separate enrichment process that uses firmographic, demographic, and technographic data from Apollo to enrich your existing CRM records in Salesforce or HubSpot.